BAVDE1/openGL-boilerplate/README.md

 * fullness percentage
 * is auto resizing

+**note:** the shape class is configured for the current default layout. so you may want to make your own shape class if your layout is different

 ### Text Rendering

 `FontManager` manages the currently loaded fonts that can be used in any `TextRenderer`.